 Use minimum amount of equipment

 The most erroneous music production tip that is imposed on many aspiring artists is to buy absolutely all the equipment at the initial stages, but this is nothing more than a myth.
-Music production of future tracks will not depend in any way on a large amount of equipment that can be prescribed in articles on the Internet.
+The creation of future tracks will not depend in any way on a large amount of equipment that can be advertised in different articles on the Internet.

 Begin with a concrete vision